Are you really obliged to financially support your parents and siblings when you get a job?

 I expect nothing in return from my children except for lifelong honor and respect.
 It would be a shame if I become a burden to them.
 I won’t raise them as an investment, but I will strive to give them the life that I wanted for myself growing up.
 I won’t guilt trip them into believing that raising them is a debt they must pay someday.

 If I do a good job of raising them they will continue to be loving family members to us.
 But I don’t expect them to give back financially if that’s what you think a loving family member should do.
-However, should they choose to help their parents financially voluntary, that would be very kind of them.
+However, should they choose to help their parents financially voluntarily, that would be very kind of them.

 If we, as a society, really cares a lot for the elderly, then lawmakers should give priority to bolster our social safety nets (e.g. SSS, GSIS, PhilHealth) and provide more benefits and facilities to our senior citizens.